St. Anna Schaeffer: Apostle of Suffering and Reparation*

-Do you feel that life is burdensome and full suffering?
-Today is the World Day of the Sick.
-So, let me tell you a story about ST. ANNA SCHAEFFER, a German Laywoman, an Apostle of Suffering and Reparation, who was canonized together with our very own San Pedro Calungsod and 5 others.
+Do you feel that life is burdensome and filled with suffering?
+Today is the World Day of the Sick, and I want to share a story about St. Anna Schaeffer, a German laywoman and Apostle of Suffering and Reparation, who was canonized alongside our very own San Pedro Calungsod and five others.

 Our Lord called Anna to a vocation of suffering.
-In 1901, her time of suffering began.
-That day, the stovepipe over the laundry boiler had become detached from the wall, but in trying to fix it, she unfortunately slipped into a vat of boiling lye, scalding both legs above the knees.
+In 1901, her journey of suffering began when the stovepipe over the laundry boiler became detached from the wall.
+In her attempt to fix it, she slipped into a vat of boiling lye, scalding both legs above the knees.

-In 1910, she bore the wounds of Christ and only few people knew about it.
-Later, in order to suffer in secret and to avoid any sensationalism, she asked the Lord to remove the visible stigmata.
-She was now ready to accept even greater sufferings.
-Later, her legs became completely paralyzed which was followed by painful cramps due to a stiffening of the spinal cord and, finally, by cancer of the rectum.
-But she was able to combine an active apostolate (she wrote countless letters to the needy and to those who sought her advice; she gladly did embroidery for churches and chapels) with one of prayer, sacrifice and suffering.
+By 1910, Anna bore the wounds of Christ, though few were aware of it.
+To avoid sensationalism and suffer in secret, she asked the Lord to remove the visible stigmata.
+She was prepared to endure even greater hardships.
+Eventually, her legs became completely paralyzed, followed by painful cramps from a stiffening spinal cord and, ultimately, cancer of the rectum.
+Despite her suffering, she combined an active apostolate—writing countless letters to the needy and providing advice, as well as embroidering for churches and chapels—with a life of prayer, sacrifice, and suffering.

-After accidentally falling out of bed five weeks before her death, Anna suffered a brain injury, causing her to lose her voice; thus, she became even more a "silent victim".
-On 5 October 1925, she received her last Communion.
+Five weeks before her death, Anna fell out of bed, suffering a brain injury that robbed her of her voice, making her a "silent victim."
+On October 5, 1925, she received her last Communion.

-The Holy Father wrote in 2007 “[We must allow ourselves] to be taken and led by the [Lord], to say "yes" to the will of God, with all one's existence interwoven with joys and sadness, hopes and disappointments, in the awareness that tribulations, pain and suffering make rich the meaning of our pilgrimage on the earth.”
+In 2007, the Holy Father remarked, “[We must allow ourselves] to be taken and led by the [Lord], to say 'yes' to the will of God, with all one's existence interwoven with joys and sadness, hopes and disappointments, in the awareness that tribulations, pain, and suffering enrich the meaning of our pilgrimage on earth.”

-Whoah, the Holy Father is pretty strong here.
-Our journey on earth to heaven is given meaning by our pains and sufferings?
-It’s not what the world says, but it’s the way of Jesus, the way of the cross.
-If we may sometimes find life burdensome and full of suffering, let’s remember that we’re invited to join Jesus in the work of salvation by uniting our suffering to His.
+The Holy Father’s words resonate deeply: our journey on earth toward heaven is imbued with meaning through our pains and sufferings.
+This perspective diverges from worldly views, reflecting the way of Jesus—the way of the cross.
+If we sometimes find life burdensome and fraught with suffering, let us remember that we are invited to join Jesus in the work of salvation by uniting our suffering with His.

 No comments: